Raphile14/Oversight/README.md

 Current Controls (with corresponding actions):
 - Escape - Closes Application
 - F11 - Switch Fullscreen and Window Mode
+- W - Move forward
+- S - Move Backward
+- A - Move to the left
+- D - Move to the right
+- Space - Jump
+- Shift - Go down

 Can receive (but no output)
 - Mouse Scroll